Homogenized Equations for Isentropic Gas in a Pipe with Periodically-Varying Cross-Section: Numerical Comparison

 \subsubsection{Piecewise-Constant Cross-section}

-In this section, we consider flow in a pipe with piecewise-constant cross-section, where the cross-section and initial data are defined as follows:
+In this section, we consider flow in a pipe with piecewise-constant cross-section, where the cross-section and initial data are defined as follows.
+We conduct two different experiments corresponding to two choices of initial conditions.

-The initial pulse divides into left- and right-going parts, each of which evolve into a train of traveling waves.
-In Figure \ref{fig:scenario_a}, we show the right-going part, comparing the pseudospectral solution of the homogenized approximation with the finite volume solution of the variable cross-section isentropic gas system \eqref{iso-pipe-reformulated}.
+Here, $0<\delta\ll 1$ is the Gaussian amplitude; we take $\delta=0.1$.
+In the first experiment, the Gaussian perturbation is superimposed on a constant background of $\rho=1$, so that the initial pulse divides into left- and right-going parts, each of which evolve into a train of traveling waves.
+In the second experiment, we instead take

+which produces a similar splitting of the initial pulse, but with a smaller background state.
+Figures \ref{fig:scenario_a_delta} and \ref{fig:scenario_a} show the right-going part for the first and second experiments, respectively.
+In both cases, we compare the pseudospectral solution of the homogenized approximation with the finite volume solution of the variable cross-section isentropic gas system \eqref{iso-pipe-reformulated}.
 We observe that the homogenized solution provides a good approximation at early times but, as expected, becomes less accurate as time progresses.